shaojiankui/JMSVGParser/README.md

-Update: I've moved most of this to a new and better project that's easier to use and just makes more sense.
+Update: I've moved most of this to a new and better project that's easier to use, has a podspec, and just makes more sense.
 Check it out here:

 https://github.com/jmenter/JAMSVGImage